 Our board of directors has established an audit committee, a compensation committee and a nominating and governance committee.
+The composition of each committee set forth below will be effective upon the completion of this offering.
 Each committee will operate under a charter approved by our board.
 Following this offering, copies of each committee's charter will be posted on the Corporate Governance section of our website, at www.fatetherapeutics.com.